-There is a significant community directly adjacent to the proposed site who have settled in the area with the understanding and assurance that expansion of the quarry activities would not occur in the proposed direction.
+There is a significant local community directly adjacent to the proposed site who have settled in the area with the understanding and assurance that expansion of the quarry activities would not occur in the proposed direction.

-The expansion of the quarry would likely result in increased noise levels, heavy traffic congestion, and dust pollution in the surrounding areas.
+The expansion of the quarry would likely result in increased noise levels, heavy traffic congestion, and duct pollution in the and dust pollution in the surrounding areas impacting the watershed and quality of air which is already under pressure from existing quarry activities.
 Our community's serene environment and peaceful ambiance would be irreversibly compromised, causing a decline in property values and making the area less attractive for residents and potential investors alike.
+Concomitantly, many locals derive their livelihood from the area in the form of farming, nature walks, forest walks, eco-retreats, Airbnb's and pest control activities as examples, taking advantage of the pristine environment that continuously needs protection and management.